Come Work With Us!

 - Strong knowledge of creative industry resources and organizations

-- Demonstrated ability to manage multiple priorities, implement goal setting strategies and monitor progress
+- Demonstrated ability to manage multiple priorities and implement goal setting strategies

-- Highly competent skills in the use of office software and social media platforms such as Word, Excel, Facebook, Adobe Creative Suite and WordPress
+- Competency in the use of Office 365 software, Squarespace and social media platforms such as Instagram

 - Speaking and writing in second/third languages are considered an asset

-- Professional development opportunities covered by the Association
+- Professional development opportunities funded by AUArts SA

 Applications can be sent to:

-Applications will be accepted until May 15th, 2019 at 4pm.
-Interviews are planned to take place between May 20-24th, and the anticipated start date for this position is June 1, 2019.
-To see the full detailed job description click here.
+Applications will be accepted until July 26, 2020 at 11:59 pm.
+Interviews are planned to take place between July 28 – 30, and the anticipated start date for this position is August 4, 2020.

 The AUArts Students’ Association is an equal opportunity employer and is committed to diversity.
 We thank all candidates for their interest; however only those selected for an interview will be contacted.